memgraph/docs/products/memgraph/v1.3.0/reference_guide/reference-guide.md

 Memgraph includes a set of Python query modules based on the [NetworkX](https://networkx.github.io/) library of algorithms.
 You can find more information about all the available algorithms in the {% page-ref page="./networkx/networkx.md" %}

-### Machine learning

-Memgraph TensorFlow op wraps the high-performance Memgraph client for use with TensorFlow, allowing natural data transfer between Memgraph and TensorFlow at any point of the model.
-{% page-ref page="./tensorflow.md" %}

 ### Replication

 Memgraph supports replication and allows you to create a cluster of nodes running Memgraph instances.
 {% page-ref page="./replication.md" %}

-### Making a backup
+### Backup

 Memgraph comes with a couple of queries that allow you to safely make a backup of the files containing its data.
+{% page-ref page='./backup.md %}

+### Machine learning

+Memgraph TensorFlow op wraps the high-performance Memgraph client for use with TensorFlow, allowing natural data transfer between Memgraph and TensorFlow at any point of the model.
-{% page-ref page='./making-a-backup.md %}
+{% page-ref page="./tensorflow.md" %}

 ### User privileges